-The Center’s governmental-sounding name has led to some confusion as their footprint has grown to cover cases from neighboring Montgomery County and elsewhere.
+The Center’s former governmental-sounding name has led to some confusion as their footprint has grown to cover cases from neighboring Montgomery County and elsewhere.
 But on August 1, 2016, the Boone County CAC is officially changing its name to Sylvia’s CAC.
 A change Frazier says will, “Honor Sylvia Likens so people can understand how extreme her situation was.”

 Sylvia Liken’s story has gained immense media attention but is likely new and unheard of for younger generations.
 Her story has spawned books like The Basement and the Showtime movie, An American Crime.

 Born in 1949 in Lebanon, Indiana, Sylvia Likens was the middle child of two sets of fraternal twins.
 Born into an unstable marriage with frequent moves and financial struggles, Sylvia was sent with her younger sister Jenny to live with friend-of-the-family Gertrude Baniszewski in Indianapolis at her east New York Street home while their parents found jobs working at carnivals.
 This kind of boarding arrangement was not uncommon in the 1960s.

 According to Indianapolis police reports, court testimony, and witness accounts from around the neighborhood, it didn’t take long for Baniszewski, a woman described as “depressed, haggard, addicted to pills”, and “stressed from several failed marriages”, to focus intense abuse and torture on Sylvia as an outlet for her anger and insanity.